artifacthub/hub/docs/faq.md

 When container images are not defined in the Helm chart annotations, Artifact Hub tries to detect them from the manifests generated by a dry-run install.
 When the detection isn't accurate, the best way to fix it is by defining the container images manually in the `Chart.yaml` file using the `artifacthub.io/images` annotation.

-### Can I exclude specific images from security scanning?

-You can whitelist individual images so that they're not scanned for security vulnerabilities using the `artifacthub.io/images` annotation.
-You can also disable the security scanner for the entire repository from the control panel.

 ### Why do old chart versions disappear from Artifact Hub?

-Artifact Hub relies on the repository index, so whenever it's truncated, charts not available on it are removed from AH as well.
+Artifact Hub relies on the repository index, so whenever it's truncated, charts not available on it are removed from Artifact Hub as well.
 We don't store the artifacts themselves, only some of their metadata.

 ### How do I add OCI-based Helm charts?

 For OCI-based Helm charts, you need to setup one Artifact Hub repository per chart.
-Please see the [OCI support section](https://artifacthub.io/docs/topics/repositories/helm-charts/#oci-support) for more details.
+Please see the [Helm OCI support section](https://artifacthub.io/docs/topics/repositories/helm-charts/#oci-support) for more details.

 ### Can I add my entire OCI registry to Artifact Hub?